Flame Con: History

 Flame Con launched as a Kickstarter campaign in November 2014, with a fundraising goal of $15,000.
 The campaign would ultimately raise over $19,000, and was inaugurated as a one-day convention in June 2015.
 The following year, Flame Con moved from Grand Prospect Hall to the Brooklyn Bridge Marriott, and expanded to two days of programming.

-After the 2016 shooting at Pulse nightclub, Flame Con instituted a ban on all prop weapons at the convention, including those used in cosplay.
+After the 2016 Pulse nightclub shooting, Flame Con instituted a ban on all prop weapons at the convention, including those used in cosplay.
 In 2018, Flame Con relocated from Brooklyn to Manhattan to be held at the Sheraton New York Times Square Hotel.
 The convention switched to a lottery system to assign exhibitor space in 2019, and launched a mentorship program with artist Jen Bartel that same year.
 In 2020, Flame Con was cancelled due to the COVID-19 pandemic.
 An online-online version of the event was held in 2021, and the convention returned to a in-person event in 2022.